 Within the framework of the health crisis, the granting of moratoria based on the criteria defined in the EBA guidelines published on 2 April 2020 and amended on 2 December 2020 was not, taken in isolation, considered as an indication of a significant deterioration in credit risk and so did not result in an automatic move to stage 2.
-The granting of "private" moratoria meeting criteria equivalent to those defined in the EBA guidelines published on 2 April 2020 (i.e. granted until 30 September 2020) followed the same treatment.
-Moratoria do not trigger the counting of late payment days provided that the new schedule is adhered to.
+The granting of "private" moratoria meeting criteria equivalent to those defined in the EBA guidelines published on 2 April 2020 granted until 30 September 2020 followed the same treatment.
+For those granted from 1 October 2020, the exposures have been reclassified